hoomanv3xo/Payment-Funnel-Analysis-SaaS-FinTech/README.md

 # Payment-Funnel-Analysis-SaaS-FinTech

 ## Executive Summary:
 Order conversion has been low at our SaaS company, and we set out to find out why.
-We tracked every order from the moment a customer starts checkout to the moment they finish, and found that most of the lost revenue isn't happening where we expected — it's not customers giving up while entering payment details.
+I tracked every order from the moment a customer starts checkout to the moment they finish, and found that most of the lost revenue isn't happening where we expected — it's not customers giving up while entering payment details.
 It's happening after payment goes through, when a large share of orders never get marked as complete.

 Recommendations: